healthykitchen101/healthykitchen101.com/blenders/reviews/best/immersion-blenders.md

 *   Relatively heavy
 *   There aren’t any extra accessories included

-The Vitamix 5-speed is among the fastest, most efficient hand blenders we tested.
-Although it costs nearly twice as much as others, the premium price isn’t just for the brand name.
+The Vitamix 5-speed ranks as one of the fastest, most efficient hand blenders we've tested, surpassing even the Braun MQ7035X in raw power and durability.
+It doesn’t earn our top recommendation, however, because of the steep price tag and the lack of additional accessories that could give it more capabilities.

 \[17\] Vitamix Immersion Blender Soup Purée

-Featuring a high-powered motor (625 watts), the blender can turn your foods into creamy, nutrient-dense purees in 30 seconds.
-Our tests yielded a refined hot soup, with a silky and consistent texture comparable to **high-end restaurants**.

-For frozen fruit smoothies, it took just 1 minute.
-The resultant **smoothie was unparalleled**.
+Featuring a high-powered motor (625 watts), this blender can turn your foods into creamy, nutrient-dense **purees in 30 seconds**.
+Our tests yielded a refined hot soup, with a silky and consistent texture that would feel at home in **high-end restaurants**.
+For frozen fruit smoothies, it took just **1 minute** to complete the task.
+The resulting smoothie was **unparalleled**.
 Among all the blenders we tested, only the Vitamix was capable of delivering such a dense, creamy beverage with virtually no trace of unblended solids.

-However, without a whisk attachment, the Vitamix struggles with tasks that need aeration.
-In our egg white test, it failed to form stiff peaks, leaving behind a mix of bubbles and liquid instead.

-Furthermore, although it can create mayonnaise, the extended blending time coupled with suction problems at the container's bottom make it less efficient compared to blenders equipped with a whisk attachment.
+However, without a whisk attachment, the Vitamix failed the egg-white whipping test.
+And although it can create a decent batch of mayonnaise, it takes a long time to do so and suction problems at the container's bottom make it less efficient than blenders with whisk attachments.
+Nonetheless, these limitations are most significant for those who need a multifunctional device that doubles as an aerating hand mixer.

-The Vitamix's interface is user-friendly, with two front buttons for 5 different speeds.
-The whole blender is solidly constructed from stainless steel, ensuring reduced wear and tear.
-Despite its slightly larger dimensions at 17.5 inches tall and 3 inches wide, it's not unwieldy.
-Weighing 3.2 pounds, it's on the heavier side, but its ergonomic rubber-coated handle ensures comfortable and easy maneuvering.
+The Vitamix's interface is **user-friendly**, with two front buttons that cycle through 5 different speeds.
+Its solid build, consisting of high-quality stainless steel, minimizes wear and tear over time.
+Although it’s **a bit larger** than typical models, the blender is far from cumbersome.
+This largely comes down to its smooth-operating motor, a rubber-coated handle, and a well-balanced design.

 3\.
 Best Immersion/Mixer Combo: Ninja Foodi Power Mixer System Blender